reshmabidikar/slate/source/includes/_invoice.md

 ## Translation

-These endpoints support translation of invoices as well as other necessary entities to a different language when required by the customer.
+These endpoints support translation of invoices to a different language when required by the customer.
 Refer to our [Internationalization manual](http://docs.killbill.io/0.20/internationalization.html#_invoice_templates) for an introduction.

+Translation replaces words and phrases in an invoice or catalog with the equivalent words or phrases in a different language.
+A tenant may upload translation tables for specific locales (e.g., locale `fr_FR` for French).
+When a customer accesses an invoice, that invoice will be translated according to the locale of the customer's account, if a translation table exists for that locale.

+Translation in Kill Bill is based on [**mustache**](https://mustache.github.io/).

 ### Upload the catalog translation for the tenant

-Uploads a catalog transaltion document that will be saved under a specified locale.
-The translation document gives a translation for specific names in the current catalog.
+Uploads a catalog transaltion table that will be saved under a specified locale.
+The translation table gives a translation for specific names in the current catalog.

 **HTTP Request**